readyapi/full-stack-readyapi-template/deployment.md

 * `STACK_NAME`: The name of the stack used for Docker Compose labels and project name, this should be different for `staging`, `production`, etc. You could use the same domain replacing dots with dashes, e.g. `readyapi-project-example-com` and `staging-readyapi-project-example-com`.
 * `BACKEND_CORS_ORIGINS`: A list of allowed CORS origins separated by commas.
 * `SECRET_KEY`: The secret key for the ReadyAPI project, used to sign tokens.
-* `READY_SUPERUSER`: The email of the ready superuser, this superuser will be the one that can create new users.
+* `FIRST_SUPERUSER`: The email of the first superuser, this superuser will be the one that can create new users.
-* `READY_SUPERUSER_PASSWORD`: The password of the ready superuser.
+* `FIRST_SUPERUSER_PASSWORD`: The password of the first superuser.
-* `USERS_OPEN_REGISTRATION`: Whether to allow open registration of new users.
 * `SMTP_HOST`: The SMTP server host to send emails, this would come from your email provider (E.g. Mailgun, Sparkpost, Sendgrid, etc).
 * `SMTP_USER`: The SMTP server user to send emails.
 * `SMTP_PASSWORD`: The SMTP server password to send emails.